Steelstone3/Star-Trek-Explorers/Star-Trek-Game/README.md

-# Tdd-Katas
+# Star Trek Game
-A playground for practising test driven development concepts
+A test driven C# version based on the original 1970s console game